rccyx/osyx/README.md

 └── .github/        CI, repo checks, image builds, and automation
 ```

-Pure dotfiles are under [config/](./config), although the surface area for dots here is tiny, and many files are generated by the auto flavoring setup.
+Pure dotfiles are under [config/](./config), although the surface area for dots here is tiny, and many files are AUTO generated by the flavors engine.

-Mako for example is entirely auto generated, while Hyprland only reads an auto generated `theme.conf` while the rest is static.
+Mako config for example is entirely auto generated, while Hyprland only reads an auto generated `theme.conf` while the rest is static.

 ## Docs